 Below is a detailed video overview.
 You can skip to specific sections by hovering on the timeline or clicking on the play bar's chapter list.

 This screen focuses on the primary sync, which pulls data from Campaign Monitor every hour and stores it in Salesforce.
 At the top, you can choose to change the sync frequency.
 You can also see when the sync last ran and the current status.
 The primary sync is run against a specific user called the Salesforce Sync User.
 Generally, this is both a Salesforce system administrator and the person who initially set up the integration.
 This can be changed by clicking the icon next to the user name.
 If you need to stop the primary sync from running, click the turn off sync button.
 The sync now button will run the primary sync.
-The dropdown button has a few additional options which are generally not needed.
+The dropdown button has a few additional options explained below:

 Campaign Monitor Clients